 - Dress Pants/Slacks.
 These might seem interchangeable with chinos, but don’t be confused.
 Dress pants are dressy and are worn with sports coats and dress shirts, or a really nice polo.
 You wear these ONLY with dress shoes.
 THESE ONES have great reviews and come in a ton of colors.
 My brother also recommended THESE LULULEMON DRESS PANTS and said they’re crazy comfortable but look really professional.

 - Joggers.
 These are a great casual option that aren’t schlubby.
 Great for weekends with a tee and sneakers.
-My brother recommended THESE ONES from Lululemon and they come in a few lengths.
+Philip and my brother both recommended THESE ONES from Lululemon and they come in a few lengths.
 Philip wears the SHORTER LENGTH ones HERE and he’s just under 5’11”.
 They should hit right around ankle length.
 If you want a more affordable option, check out THESE ONES from Amazon.
 They get amazing reviews!

 - Nice casual shirts

 - Short sleeve button downs.
 My husband wears these all the time during the summer for date nights and weekends.
 They’re great with shorts or jeans, and are a bit nicer than a basic tee.
 He has a few from THIS BRAND 7 DIAMONDS and they’re great quality.

 - Polo shirts.
 Polos are another great option that are just nicer than a tee.
 THESE TRAVIS MATTHEWS polos are some of my husband’s favorites.